eclipse-apoapsis/ort-server/transport/README.md

 Here `analyzer` is the configuration prefix defined for the Analyzer endpoint.
 Under `receiver` the receiver is configured.
 The `type` property is the one inspected by the factories to obtain the name of the concrete transport implementation; it must always be present.
-There can be further optional properties specific to the protocol, e.g. to define connection strings, message queue names, etc.
+There can be further optional properties specific to the protocol, e.g., to define connection strings, message queue names, etc.

 The Analyzer component sends messages to the Orchestrator and has therefore a configuration section for this component.
 Its structure is analogous, but as it is used for sending messages, the transport implementation and its properties are listed below `sender`.

-The following sections contain examples how to use this mechanism in practice.
+The following sections contain examples of how to use this mechanism in practice.

 ### Sending Messages

-In order to send a message to a specific endpoint, one has to obtain a [MessageSender](spi/src/main/kotlin/MessageSender.kt) from a [MessageSenderFactory](spi/src/main/kotlin/MessageSenderFactory.kt).
+To send a message to a specific endpoint, one has to obtain a [MessageSender](spi/src/main/kotlin/MessageSender.kt) from a [MessageSenderFactory](spi/src/main/kotlin/MessageSenderFactory.kt).
 Based on the example configuration contained at [Factories](#factories), this fragment shows how a message to the Orchestrator can be sent:

 ``` kotlin